Skip to main content

 Setting Run Time

-Run time must be set in the same way as setup time – only using the run time tile.
+Run Time is set the same way as Setup Time, but using the Run Time tile.

 Example Message